What this guide is meant to do

 Daily Backups in Website Pro

 Within Website Pro under the Backups tab, you will see a list of backups that are created.
 By default on the creation of a Website Pro install there will be a base backup (clean install).
 Subsequent backups are created on a daily basis.
 We offer various information to help with the decision of which backup to restore a site to, like WordPress version, size of the database, size of the files, and the number of Posts, Pages, and Plugins.
 You can restore a backup by clicking the Restore link to the right of the backup you wish to use, then confirm the restoration.

 The logs here record the date of the error as well as a full trace of how the problem occurred.
 We do intend to improve the interface by adding features such as searching for specific logs.

-SFTP access can be found on the Overview page, under the WordPress Dashboard button.
+SFTP access can be found on the Advanced Tools tab, under the WordPress Dashboard button.
 This allows you to set up a key that can be used with an SFTP client.
 The most common one that I know is Filezilla, which allows you to access the website files directly.